zexiangxu/Deep-Relighting/README.md

 For more details, please refer to http://viscomp.ucsd.edu/projects/SIG18Relighting

 ## Disclaimer
-**This software is published for academic and non-commercial use only.**
+**This software and related data are published for academic and non-commercial use only.**

 ## Data
 The traing and testing data can be downloaded from: